MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.ODataUtils/Microsoft.PowerShell.ODataUtils.md

 # Microsoft.PowerShell.ODataUtils Module
 ## Description
-{{Manually Enter Description Here}}
+This section contains the help topics for the **Microsoft.PowerShell.ODataUtils** module.
+The **Microsoft.PowerShell.ODataUtils** module is installed with Windows PowerShell 5.0.

 ## Microsoft.PowerShell.ODataUtils Cmdlets
 ### [Export-ODataEndpointProxy](Export-ODataEndpointProxy.md)
 Generates a module that contains cmdlets to manage an OData endpoint.